 You’ll find these dolphins all over the world in both tropical and cold waters, though they tend to prefer the cooler, deeper waters far from the shore.
 However, they do come in closer to the coast on occasion, giving you a greater chance of spotting them.
 Their groups tend to be smaller than those of other dolphin species, typically including no more than 30 dolphins.
-They love to slap their flukes and flippers on the surface of the water, and you’ll often see them surfing the wakes behind boats.
+They love to slap their flukes and flippers on the surface of the water, and people interested in San Diego yacht rental often see them surfing the wakes behind boats.

 Dolphin Watching FAQs

 Q: What is the difference between a whale and a dolphin?